autopkg/filewave/README.md

 </plist>
 ```

-The thing to note here is that we've added the <key>fw_fileset_group</key> and its associated <string> value
+Notice that we've added the <key>fw_fileset_group</key> and its associated <string> value
 into the input variables dictionary.
+It isn't important that this key is not specified by the
+original recipe - the FileWaveImporter will still look for and find the value you specify.

-That's all!
-Done!
+That's it!
 Now when we run the autopkg recipe for Adium, the right group override is used.

     $ autopkg run Adium.filewave
     Processing Adium.filewave...